SteerGroup/coding-best-practices-guide/docs/tools.md

 Since Git is a distributed version control system, each user has a local copy of the repository, as described above.
-This creates the need for a canonical shared version of the repository that the developers can use to ensure their repositories stay in sync.
+This creates the need for a canonical shared version of the repository that the developers can use to ensure their local repositories stay in sync.
 This is where cloud-based source code hosting services come in.
 At their core, these services offer hosting of repositories and the ability to "push" and "pull" changes between the remote repository and